estebangarcia21/tailwindcss-components/README.md

 - 🙂 **Easy to Use**

 ## Motivation
-I wanted a tool that was easy to use and easy to install so that I could create reusable TailwindCSS components in a clean way while reducing boilerplate.
+I wanted a tool that was easy to use and easy to install so that I could create reusable TailwindCSS components in a clean way with no boilerplate.

 ## Installation
 Install tailwind-components through your favorite package manager.